ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 The sixth column from the left represents the amount of physical memory (in kb) being consumed by the process on that line.
 The first two lines are actually generated by `yarn`, which we were using to execute the `build:webpack` command.
 The third line is the actual Webpack process.
 The forth line is a parallel process spawned by a plugin called `fork-ts-checker-webpack-plugin` which we use to try and speed up our build.
 All in all, Webpack was consuming roughly 944mb of memory when this snapshot was taken.

-Now that we had a sense of what is actually running when Webpack begins, we got rid of the extraneous output and asked for a summary statistic instead:
+Now that we had a sense of what was actually running when Webpack begins, we got rid of the extraneous output and asked for a summary statistic instead:
 ```
 ps uax | grep webpack | awk '{s+=$6} END {print s}
 ```